#1 Tip for Making Slipcover Sewing Faster

 Make all skirt panels at one time.
 This includes measuring, marking, cutting and lining (if needed) each panel.
 Batch each one of these tasks.

-For example, do all of the measuring at one time.
-Then, all of the marking and cutting at one time.
+For example, do all the measuring at one time.
+Then, all the marking and cutting at one time.
 And then assemble the panels all at one time.
 The process will flow easily.

 These are just a few examples of batching tasks for slipcover making.
 You can use this method throughout the entire process of constructing your custom covers.

-If you’d like to learn how I pin fit and sew a slipcover, take a look of my 4-part tutorial.
+If you’d like to learn how I pin fit and sew a slipcover, take a look at my 4-part tutorial.

 Thanks so much for following along! — Karen